 Blue or purple gums (referred to medically as cyanosis) are a sign that your dog doesn’t have enough oxygen in his blood.
-Cyanosis can also be an indicator of pneumonia, heart failure, or respiratory problems.
+Cyanosis can also be an indicator of pneumonia, or heart and respiratory problems.

-Pale or white gums indicate a lack of blood circulation, often a sign of blood loss or anemia.
-Similarly, while the color of a canine’s tongue can vary by breed, a white tongue can also be a sign of anemia.
-Because anemia can be a sign of other underlying health conditions, this should be taken seriously.
+Pale or white gums indicate a lack of blood circulation, often a sign of blood loss or iron level issues.
+Similarly, while the color of a canine’s tongue can vary by breed, a white tongue can also be a sign of iron issues.

 Bright red gums could indicate a few different things.
 They could be a sign that your dog is overheated, and may be experiencing heat stroke.
-They could also be a symptom of stomatitis or gingivitis, or that the gums are infected or inflamed.
+They could also be a sign that the gums are infected or inflamed.

 Different breeds have different types of mouths, so what’s healthy for one dog may look different for another.
 However, dogs should generally have a set of 42 teeth.
 Take your dog to the vet if you notice any missing, chipped, or loose teeth as this could cause more problems down the road.

 As dogs age, their teeth will naturally darken—especially if they’ve been stained by plaque.
 However, if you notice lots of brown or yellow coloration by the gums, it’s probably a sign that your dog is lacking a good dental routine.